-These kind of condoms also contain a numbing agent.
-They sometimes cause problems with maintaining an erection, but for some guys they can be very helpful.
+Benzocaine condoms, like the delay sprays, also contain a numbing agent.
+They sometimes cause problems with maintaining an erection, but can be very helpful for some guys.

-If your boyfriend doesn’t have a problem wearing condoms generally, they may help his level of control.
+If your partner doesn’t have a problem wearing condoms in general, they may help his level of control.
 You can find out more in our article looking at the pros and cons of benzocaine condoms.

 5) Thicker than normal condoms

-Most condoms can help reduce the physical sensitivity for guys, so even just wearing a normal condom will help him last longer than without one.
+Most condoms can help reduce the physical sensitivity for guys, so even just wearing a normal condom could help him last longer than without one.

 And if you want to go one step further, get him to wear an extra thick condom – especially if you’re not keen on the benzocaine idea.
 The trade off is that it might drop the pleasure down a notch, so this is one you need to decide on together.

 Doctors sometimes prescribe anti-depressants for premature ejaculation, and they have proven to be quite effective.

-The problem is though that he would need to take them every day, and it can take weeks to work properly.
+The problem is though that he would need to take them every day.
 Anti-depressants also come with side effects of their own, which is why even though they might work, I’m not a fan of the idea personally.

 In many countries you can now get the faster acting pill, Dapoxetine.
 This is only taken each time before sex, but still carries the risk of some side effects.

 7) Foreplay, and more of it

 Many guys are guilty of rushing as quickly as possible into sex, with foreplay being forgotten as the months and years roll by.
-But if you can get him to agree to spend more time on this stage, it can make a huge difference.
+But if you can get him to agree to spend more time on this stage, it can make a big difference.

 The idea is that you use foreplay to balance your arousal levels.
-Guys get turned on much quicker than girls usually, so it’s great if you can have him spend more time focusing on you.
+Guys get turned on much quicker than women usually, so it’s great if you can have him spend more time focusing on you.